 Beginning January 25, 2024, filmgoers will be able to see James Graham’s Dear England, which was filmed live during the National run that preceded its current engagement at London's Prince Edward Theatre.
 Starring Joseph Fiennes (The Handmaid’s Tale) as England's men's football team manager Gareth Southgate, the production is directed by Rupert Goold.

 Presented by Wessex Grove, Gavin Kalin Productions, and Kater Gordon, VANYA, a solo adaptation of Chekhov’s Uncle Vanya, will be released to cinemas February 22.
-Andrew Scott (Fleabag) brings to life multiple characters, which was adapted by Simon Stephens (The Curious Incident of the Dog in the Night-time) and directed by Sam Yates.
+Andrew Scott (Fleabag) brings to life multiple characters in the production, which was adapted by Simon Stephens (The Curious Incident of the Dog in the Night-time) and directed by Sam Yates.

 Prior to the release of those two titles, the National's 2014 production of Hare’s Skylight, starring Carey Mulligan and Bill Nighy,